socprime/detectflow-main/README.md

 Deployment should be performed by a person with expertise in Kubernetes and admin access to the Kubernetes Cluster provided for this project.

 Configuration files for K8S can be found in this [folder](https://github.com/socprime/detectflow-main/tree/main/detectflow_kubernetes_config_files)

+ > **Note:** All configuration files in this repository contain placeholder data (mock secrets) and are intended for demonstration purposes only.

 Deployment consists of two parts: